I know it’s a burning question: What entertainment options will Dollywood have when the park opens for the 2021 season?

 This may be the first live music you hear when you walk through Dollywood’s gates.
 The Wild Roots Band (pictured above in Wildwood Grove) will greet you on Showstreet with acoustic roots music—very Americana.
 They’ve been known to draw a crowd, so be sure this performance is on your itinerary.
 You’ll love being entertained by this three-piece band.

 While we’re talking about entertainment options, I wanted to tell you that Heartsong: The Movie is back!
 This classic 20-minute film features Dolly taking you on a virtual journey through the Smoky Mountains.
-It’s a multi-sensory theatrical show that was created specifically for our Dollywood guests and is now presented in high definition.
+It’s a multi-sensory theatrical show that was created specifically for our Dollywood guests and is now presented in high definition at our Heartsong Theater.
 If this isn’t something you’ve done before, be sure you check it out this year!

 And since I’m giving you Dolly tips, I’m going to add that Chasing Rainbows Museum will be open, too!